 “I can’t imagine ever going back,” another reads.
 “Why patronize a place that supports a President who attacks everything that the City stands for?”

-Swan Oyster Depot proudly lacks a website, and its most recent Instagram post states it is currently closed for vacation.
-(That post, too, is filling up with negative comments, as well as American flag emoji from staunch supporters.)
-The kitchen’s last day of service was July 3, and it won’t reopen until July 14.
+Swan Oyster Depot proudly lacks a website, and its most recent Instagram post states that it is currently closed for vacation (opens in new tab).
+(That post, too, is filling up with negative comments, as well as U.S. flag emojis from staunch supporters.)
+The last day of service was July 3; it is due to reopen Monday.

 It is unclear when Ensign visited the restaurant.
 The Standard has reached out to her as well as to several members of the Sancimino family, who have operated the restaurant for decades.
-Neither has responded.
+None have responded.

 This is not the first time Swan Oyster Depot has faced controversy.
-In August 2021, the restaurant was accused of racism after a staff member allegedly yelled “Dim sum!” at a Vietnamese American customer.
+In August 2021, there were accusations of racism when a staff member (opens in new tab) allegedly yelled “Dim sum!” at a Vietnamese American customer.
 After that incident, the volume of one-star reviews became so heavy that Yelp froze the restaurant’s page.

 Reached for comment Wednesday, a spokesperson for Yelp said the company had again placed an “Unusual Activity Alert” on Swan’s business page and temporarily disabled the ability to post reviews.